Braxxian/Lost-in-the-woods/README.md

 # Lost in the woods

 A text based adventure game.
 The player must navigate the options of the story to arrive at one of two possible endings.
-The game code is written in Python and uses the code institute template for deployemnt to Heroku cloud hosting platform.
+The game code is written in Python and uses the code institute template for deployment to Heroku cloud hosting platform.

 ## Live Site